 Preparing the actuarial principles and the insurance terms and conditions

 The actuarial principles of the earnings-related pension insurance companies are prepared by representatives from the earnings-related pension insurance companies, the Finnish Centre for Pensions and the Ministry of Social Affairs and Health.

-The principles for calculating the insurance contributions and technical provisions have to be drawn up keeping in mind especially the safeguarding of the interests of the insured, i.e. secure the pension company’s ability to handle its future pension payments (principle of solidity).
-When drawing up other principles, attention should be paid especially to achieving reasonable principles (principle of moderation).
+The principles for calculating the insurance contributions and technical provisions are drawn up safeguarding the interests of the insured.
+In other words, the pension company’s ability to handle its future pension payments (principle of solidity) must be secured.
+When drawing up other principles, attention is paid to achieving reasonable principles (principle of moderation).

-The pension providers have to cooperate in the preparation of the insurance terms and conditions and the actuarial principles.
-The principles may not contain differences between the pension providers which would hamper the handling of common matters in accordance with the earnings-related pension acts.
+When preparing the insurance terms and conditions and the actuarial principles, the pension providers have to cooperate.
+The principles may not differ from one pension provider to another, as that would hamper the handling of common matters under the earnings-related pension acts.

 The Ministry of Social Affairs and Health confirms the private-sector pension insurance terms and conditions and actuarial principles (including those of the Farmer’s Social Insurance Institution).

-The contribution principles of the employees that are covered by the State Employees’ Pensions Act are confirmed by a Council of State decree.
+The contribution principles of state pensions are confirmed by a Council of State decree.
 The Ministry of Finance confirms the administrative expenses relating to the pension contribution.
-Keva’s Board of Directors issues the contribution principles for employees that are covered by the Local Government Pensions Act.
+Keva’s Board of Directors issues the contribution principles for the pensions of Keva’s member corporations.